 After working as a lawyer for a few years, she took a pay cut to work as a Certified Financial Planner and focus more time on her blog.

 Natalie actually became our very first student to reach six figures with our Six-Figure Blogger course!

-She has also become a very dear friend of ours over the last couple of years and it has been so awesome helping her take from blogging income from $2-3k per month to over $20,000 per month in such a short time!
+She has also become a very dear friend of ours over the last couple of years and it has been so awesome helping her take her blogging income from $2-3k per month to over $20,000 per month in such a short time!

 Steve and Jennifer Chou are the faces behind the blog that they say is an outlet for them to document their experiences and strategies for building wealth on a single steady income.